What is Secure Attachment and Bonding?

 Anticipate separation difficulty.
 Be ready for transition points that can cause anxiety for your child, such as going to school or meeting with friends to play.
 If your child separates from one parent more easily than the other, have that parent handle the drop off.

 Provide a consistent pattern for the day.
 Routines provide children with a sense of security and help to eliminate their fear of the unknown.
 Try to be consistent with mealtimes, bedtimes and the like.
 If your family's schedule is going to change, discuss it ahead of time with your child.
 Change is easier on kids if it's expected.

 Set limits.
-Let your child know that although you understand his or her feelings, there are rules in your household that need to be followed.
+Let your child know that although you understand their feelings, there are rules in your household that need to be followed.
 Like routines, setting and enforcing limits helps your child know what to expect from any given situation.

 Offer choices.
-If your child is given a choice or some element of control in an activity or interaction with an adult, he or she may feel more safe and comfortable.
+If your child is given a choice or some element of control in their interaction with you, they may feel more safe and comfortable.
 For example, you can give your child a choice about where at school they want to be dropped off or which toy they want to take to daycare.

 Help a child who has been absent from school return as quickly as possible.
 Even if a shorter school day is necessary initially, children's symptoms are more likely to decrease when they discover that they can survive the separation.